agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 to:

 - Understand the problem and all the edges cases.
-- Agree on the scope of the problem to solve, the tighter the better.
+- Come to an agreement with the interviewer on the scope--narrower is better!--of the problem to solve.
 - Demonstrate any knowledge I have on the subject, especially from researching the company previously.

-Our Twitter bot prompt has a lot of things we could attack.
-I know Twitter has dozens of types of bots from my [harmless Raspberry Pi bots][rpi_bot], to ["Russian Bots" trying to influence elections][russia_bot], to [bots spreading spam][spam_bot].
+Our Twitter bot prompt has a lot of angles from which we could attack.
+I know Twitter has dozens of types of bots, ranging from my [harmless Raspberry Pi bots][rpi_bot], to ["Russian Bots" trying to influence elections][russia_bot], to [bots spreading spam][spam_bot].
 I would pick one problem to focus on using my best guess as to business impact.
 In this case spam bots are likely a problem that causes